Stopping-Robot/106a-project/docs/index.md

 Yes.
 AR tags were very buggy to the point of stationary AR tags flickering on Rviz.
 Asimov had a topic and feed swapped, where the head camera topic would give us the left hand camera feed, the right hand camera topic would give us the  head camera feed.
 The TF tree had no connection between /reference vs /.
 Halfway through building the motion tracking, we realized that the lighting was quite variable, which led to variable functionality.
 This was fixed by tuning values and playing around with the algorithm used.
 The biggest issue we faced was inconsistencies across worksessions - working conditions were not stable.
 We found that moving from one robot to another led to massive changes in performance and calibration

 ##### Does your solution have any flaws or hacks?
 What improvements would you make if you had additional time?
 No, the closest thing we had to a hack was the AR tags being used to determine the plane of operability.
 If we had the additional time, we would most likely implement our own controller, create our own motion planning system, and improve upon the computer vision side so it could handle bottles (for extensions) and other objects.
+Another change we could have made was to calculate the intercept point based on the nearest point for the arm instead of calculating the point where the object would be located at after a fixed timestep.

 ## 6. Team
 ![Team](images/team_resized.jpeg)